-- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge. - If you meet this deadline, you may stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization. - o If you do not meet this deadline, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital care you receive after your planned discharge date. - If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to appeal, you must make an appeal directly to our plan instead.
-For details about this other way to make your appeal, see Section 7.4.
+- To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge. - If you meet this deadline, you may stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization. - o If you do not meet this deadline, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital care you receive after your planned discharge date.

 Once you request an immediate review of your hospital discharge the Quality Improvement Organization will contact us.
-By noon of the day after we are contacted, we will give you a Detailed Notice of Discharge.
+By noon of the day after we are contacted we will give you a Detailed Notice of Discharge.
 This notice gives your planned discharge date and explains in detail the reasons why your doctor, the hospital, and we think it is right (medically appropriate) for you to be discharged on that date.

-You can get a sample of the Detailed Notice of Discharge by calling Customer Service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+You can get a sample of the Detailed Notice of Discharge by calling Enrollee Services or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 (TTY users should call 1-877-486-2048.)
-Or you can see a sample notice online at www.cms.gov/Medicare/Medicare-Medicare-General-Information/BNI/HospitalDischargeAppealNotices.
+Or you can see a sample notice online at <a href="www.cms.gov/Medicare/Medicare-Medicar